implexa/implexa/proj/human-notes.md

 - Do we need to split some of the file into smaller ones?
 - Remove all things that are for backwards compatibility
 - I think workspacees are not fully implimented yet?
+- need to figure out how it works with files.
+- It added a bunch of allow_deadcode tags to dead code, should we just delete it?